Denegal/Opslog/docs/Examples.rst

 ==========================

-Once the logs are complete, they can be exported by using the ``opslog --export`` command and specifying the export location and optionally a format.
+Once the logs are complete, they can be exported by using the ``opslog --export`` command and specifying the export location and optional format.
 The location can use absolute or relative path, and will output to the current directory if only a filename is given